donghaoren/buddhabrot-renderer/README.md

 npm run electron
 ```

 You'll need to install ffmpeg for this feature to work.
 The "Export Video" button will produce a `video.mp4` file in the current directory.
+Here's a sample video: <https://vimeo.com/266017672>

 Build Native Version
 ----